 But these aren’t ads that are designed to convert on a landing page.
 They’re designed to ask a question to a specific set of people.
 So we’re going to make use of a lot of the targeting features I’d normally recommend you stay away from.

 You’re going to want to start by building a customer segment you want to target.
 Customer segments are what most people mean when they talk about a buyer persona or an ideal customer profile.

 A persona offers very specific insights into a fictional customer and their problems and needs.
 A segment, on the other hand, groups customers based on big, broad characteristics.
 Marketers might make segments for customer demographics, behaviors, and where they are in the customer lifecycle.
 These segments are used for distribution purposes — from media buying up to emails.

-Your segments should be pretty narrow—when you’re targeting on Facebook for new idea testing, you generally want an audience between 100,000 – 5 million people.
-Any smaller and you might well find you can’t do much experimentation before your audience gets brand fatigue seeing your ads.
-Any larger and you’re probably not targeting a narrow enough market where you will learn a lot about preferences from the ads.
+Your segments should be pretty narrow.
+When you’re targeting on Facebook for new idea testing, you generally want an audience between 100,000 – 5 million people.
+Any smaller and you’ll find you can’t do much experimentation before your audience gets brand fatigue seeing your ads.
+Any larger and you’re probably not targeting a narrow enough market to learn a lot about preferences from the ads.

-Once we know what segment you want to target, go check out how to build a top of funnel test campaign on Facebook if you’d like a walkthrough on how to set up your ad campaign correctly.
+Once we know what segment to target, check out how to build a top of funnel test campaign on Facebook.
+That’s if you’d like a walkthrough on how to set up your ad campaign correctly.

 What you want to see

-When you’re testing very different ideas to the same audience, you will see a clear performance difference in the Click Through Rate.
+When testing very different ideas to the same audience, you’ll see a clear performance difference in the Click Through Rate.